 At last they are sorted and busy.
 Eggs are twirled and salad chopped.

-To perk up the droopy lettuce plants, I’ve dumped them in a sink of ice cold water.
-The examiners don’t like this tactic, so I warn the class that the Vitamin C which will leach out into the water, and the limp lettuce will not be so nutritious.
+I dump the droopy lettuces, in a butler’s sink of ice cold water.
+Examiners don’t like this , so I warn the class that the Vitamin C which will leach out into the water, and the limp lettuce will not be so nutritious.

 ‘Come round and I’ll show you how to present the salad.’

 I remove the lettuce, radish and spring onions from the cold water, and pat them dry with a tea towel.
 No fancy salad spinners here.